Our Plans for the Children’s New Bedroom When We Move House

 I would love a bright yellow wardrobe or chest of drawers but I’m struggling to find one that’s suitable so I might have to go for a white one and then add some yellow accessories to it.
 I do love the IKEA Hemnes range (the items that are solid wood) and they have lots of chests of drawers in different sizes.
 Drawers are great for children’s clothes and I’m looking forward to getting them all organised properly.
 We also have a red freestanding ARNIE clothes rail that we’re going to use for dresses and fancy dress clothes.

 For the walls in this room, we’re going for framed posters from GB Posters which are affordable and easy to change when the girls’ interest change as they grow.
-We currently have two poster — a Planetary Visions Physical Map of the World Maxi Poster, which is gorgeous and educational, and a Moana movie poster because the girls both love the film Moana!
+We currently have two posters for the children’s new bedroom— a Planetary Visions Physical Map of the World Maxi Poster, which is gorgeous and educational, and a Moana movie poster because the girls both love the film Moana!
 These are both Maxi Posters of the same size but there are lots of different options available and frames for all different sizes too.
 GB Posters has lots of fun kids’ character posters to choose from and lots of great ones for adults too.
 The above is just a mock-up but I will share photos from the new house once we’ve moved.

 Books are a big part of our home and, in the new house, I’d love the kids to easily be able to choose books themselves and tidy them up too.
 I would love them to have a large Potter Library Table and a Greenaway Bookcase from Great Little Trading Co. which are both great ways of making books accessible for children and they look lovely too.

-We read to the kids every night so it would be great to have a comfortable armchair in their room where my husband or I can sit as we read.
+We read to the kids every night so it would be great to have a comfortable armchair in the children’s new bedroom where my husband or I can sit as we read.
 It would also be great for the newborn days when Baby No. 3 is here and I’ll need somewhere to sit with him or her.
 Of course, the girls can use the chair for reading too.

 I’m going to try to stick with yellow, black and white for most of the other details too like decorative items, storage solutions and textiles.
 I love woven storage baskets for hiding things like stuffed toys, pyjamas and body lotion and other kids’ essentials.
 I love Matryoshka dolls and even they come in monochrome designs and I also love this simple cotton blanket from IKEA.

-This post features press samples from GB Posters.
+This post features press samples from GB Posters and a sponsored link.